MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 | $AND$          | `CCNOT` with an auxiliary qubit|

 ### Example: Quantum operation to check if a number is a divisor

+> [!IMPORTANT]
+> In this tutorial we are going to factorize a number using Grover's search algorithm as a didatic example to show how to translate a simple mathematical problem into a Grover's task.
+However, **Grover's algorithm is NOT an efficient algorithm to solve the integer factorization problem**.
+To explore a quantum algorithm that does solve the integer factorization problem faster than any classical algorithm check the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).

 As an example, let's see how we would express the function $f_M(x)=1[r]$ of the factoring problem as quantum operation in Q#.